 But in the desert, the cultural definition of success

 the social definition of success carries no weight.

 A BMW won’t get you over the rough terrain.

 You can’t drink a Ph.
 D.

-In the desert we are just who we are –
+In the desert, we are just ourselves –

 creatures – poor, solitary, depending on God,

 neither possessing, nor possessed by, anything.

 We can get to the literal geographical desert easily.